emezeske/lein-cljsbuild/example-projects/advanced/README.md

 The REPL should start, and in a moment, Firefox should start up and browse to the `repl-demo` page.
-Viewing the source for `repl-demo`, you'll see that after loading the main JavaScript file, it calls `example.repl.connect()`.
+Viewing the source for `repl-demo`, you'll see that after loading the main JavaScript file, it calls `advanced.repl.connect()`.
 This function connects back to the REPL, thereby allowing you to execute arbitrary ClojureScript code in the context of the `repl-demo` page.

 There's also a launcher configured for a "naked" page.
 This is just a simple static